JockLawrie/ConnectionPools.jl/README.md

         - Try a maximum of `n_tries` times to acquire a connection from the pool.
         - If all attempts to acquire a connection fail, return the connection pool's connection prototype (a disconnected instance of the connection used to instantiate the connection pool).

+__Notes:__
-__Note:__ ConnectionPools.jl has only been tested with Redis so far.
-To add support for a new database, simply define a `new_connection(c)` method for your database type, see `src/new_connections` for details and examples.
+1. ConnectionPools.jl has only been tested with Redis so far.
+2. To add support for a new database, simply define a `new_connection(c)` method for your database type, see `src/new_connections` for details and examples.
+3. When setting target_lb, if target_lb <= target_ub <= peak is not satisfied then target_ub and peak are adjusted accordingly.
+Ditto when setting target_ub or peak.

 ### Redis example